W3AXL/python-radio-console/SETUP.md

     * **For XCMP:** IP address of the radio
 * `txDev`: transmit audio device name.
 For linux, query device names with `aplay -L`.
 For windows, this is the name shown in the sound manager.
 * `rxDev`: receive audio device name.
 For linux, query device names with `arecord -L`.
 For windows, this is the name shown in the sound manager.
+* `chanLookup`: a list of channel names to perform a lookup on, see the zoneLookup item for explanation
+* `chanLookupFile`: a CSV file to perform the same lookup as mentioned above
+* `zoneLookup`: same as channel lookup above, but for zone text
+* `btnBinding`: button binding, used for W9 & M3 heads to allow the softkey system to work.
+See the W9 example config
+* `softkeyList`: used in tandem with the above button binding list to display the correct softkeys in the console
+* `useLedsForRx`: whether to use the control head LED statuses to detect RX states, useful for no-affiliate scan where the normal detection doesn't work
+* `rxOnly`: whether the radio is receive-only or not.
+This will disable PTT
 * `Certfile`: path to the SSL certificate file you created above
 * `Keyfile`: path to the SSL certificate key you created above